hesscm/QuickMeals/README.md

 ## Now Deployed On Heroku!

-Important: I am using the free version of Heroku.
+### Important: I am using the free version of Heroku.
 The app goes to sleep if it has not been opened for a while.
-Please give it the initial load a chance.
+The initial load will take about 15 seconds.

 [Check out my app!](https://hess-quickmeals.herokuapp.com/)